Massage Therapy for Mental Health: What the Science Says

 Research from reputable sources like Mayoclinic and the National Institutde of Health indicates that massage can help activate the vagus nerve, a major component of the parasympathetic nervous system.
 When this nerve is activated, it slows the heart rate, lowers blood pressure, and encourages a sense of relaxation and peace.

-This is often why a lot of medical practitioners will recommend patients with chronic pain due to mental issues to go to a professional who can offer you massage for depression and anxiety.
+This is often why a lot of medical practitioners will recommend patients with chronic pain due to mental issues.
+Our therapists provide targeted modalities like Swedish massage for anxiety or myofascial release for trauma-related tension.

 Is Massage Therapy a Good Choice for Your Anxiety or Depression?